deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/ADDING_NODE.md

 ### How do I clean up a node for adding to another cluster?

 {% alert level="warning" %}
-This procedure is required only when you need to move a static node from one cluster to another.
+This is only necessary if you need to move a static node from one cluster to another.
 Note that these operations result in removing data from the local storage.
 If you only need to change a NodeGroup, follow the [NodeGroup changing procedure](#how-do-i-change-the-nodegroup-of-a-static-node) instead.

-If the node you are cleaning up has the LINSTOR/DRBD storage pools, to evict resources from the node and remove the LINSTOR/DRBD node, use the [DRBD resource eviction procedure](https://deckhouse.io/products/kubernetes-platform/modules/sds-replicated-volume/stable/faq.html#how-do-i-evict-drbd-resources-from-a-node) for the `sds-replicated-volume` module.
+If the node you are cleaning up has the LINSTOR/DRBD storage pools, to evict resources from the node and remove the LINSTOR/DRBD node, use the [corresponding procedure](https://deckhouse.io/products/kubernetes-platform/modules/sds-replicated-volume/stable/faq.html#how-do-i-evict-drbd-resources-from-a-node) for the `sds-replicated-volume` module.
 {% endalert %}

 To clean up a node for adding to another cluster, follow these steps: